cjdelisle/Electorium/readme.md

 ### Within-Ring Ties

-It is possible that in stage 3, we identify multiple candidates who would have the exact same number of votes.
-If this happens then we need not care about patrons because neither patron of a tied winner can possibly win by revoking his vote, because it would just cause the tie to be won by the other candidate.
+It is possible that in stage 4, we identify multiple candidates who would have the exact same number of votes.
+If this happens then we need not care about Patrons because neither Patron of a tied winner can possibly win by revoking his vote, because it would just cause the tie to be won by the other candidate.

 For example: